 Did you know that overwatering can be bad?
 According to The Old Farmer’s Almanac, too much water leads to root rot, depriving plants of nutrients and death.

 Frequently Asked Questions

-Q: What type of container is best for growing garlic?
+Q: What kind of decorative container is best for storing garlic?